kstenerud/ubuntu-maintainers-handbook/Concepts.md

 ### Creating a branch for your work

 Before making changes, create a branch for yourself.
 It's recommended to give the branch a meaningful name that will remind you of its purpose after not looking at it for a few months.
-You'll also potentially have matching PPAs and LXC containers, so having a consistent naming scheme that will work for all of them.
+You'll also potentially have matching PPAs and LXC containers, so having a consistent naming scheme helps.

 For example: